Art and Design

 - A celebration of learning for each term which demonstrates progression across the school;

-- Pupil voice discussions about their learning; which includes discussion of their thoughts, ideas, processing and evaluations of work.
+- Pupil and teacher voice discussions about learning; which includes discussion of their thoughts, ideas, processing and evaluations of work.

 - Ongoing teacher assessments and evaluations where this information is used to inform future teaching; ensuring children are supported and challenged appropriately.